JATIN0926/InternFair-JS-docs/Readme.md

 # What is DOM ?

 The Document Object Model (DOM) is a programming interface for web documents.
-It represents the structure of an HTML document as a tree-like structure, where each node represents an element (such as a <div> or <p>) or an attribute of the document.
+It represents the structure of an HTML document as a tree-like structure, where each node represents an element or an attribute of the document.
 The DOM provides a way for JavaScript to interact with and manipulate the structure, content, and style of web pages.

 **Example HTML Document**